ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 ### Update Function Specifications

-**NOTE: IF IT DOES NOT WORK AND YOU ARE SELF-HOSTED, PLEASE SET MAX CPU_PER_FUNCTION AND RAM_PER_FUNCTION IN YOUR ENV VARS TO > 0, THIS IS A BUG IN 1.6.0**
+**NOTE: IF IT DOES NOT WORK AND YOU ARE SELF-HOSTED, PLEASE SET MAX CPU_PER_FUNCTION AND RAM_PER_FUNCTION IN YOUR ENV VARS TO > 0, THIS IS A BUG IN 1.6.0 -- YOU SET THE FUNCTION RAM IN MB**

 Update the CPU and RAM specifications for a function: